Abdi-Aden/jwd-c2-final-project/task-4/README.md

 In this step, we'll add a form to create a new task.

-1. Add a new form inside the `index.html` page with all fields required to create a new task:
-* Name
-* Description
-* AssignedTo
-* DueDate
-* Status

-2. Add a button to submit your form.
+1. Add a button to submit your form.

 > #### Useful Resources for this step
 > - [Forms](https://getbootstrap.com/docs/4.5/components/forms/)